-If you have accidentally lost the factory presets, you can easily restore them by clicking Options > Restore Factory Presets in the preset menu.
+If you have accidentally lost the factory presets, you can easily restore them by clicking Options 🌣 and Restore Factory Presets in the preset browser.
 This will install all factory presets again.

-Next: Purchasing FabFilter Pro-Q 3
+Next: Purchasing FabFilter Pro-Q 4

 See Also Saving presets Overview